 Teaching English as a Foreign Language (TEFL) Introduction

-The TEFL Introduction Program offered by the ELC introduces the foundations of teaching English as a foreign language (TEFL).
-The program aims to provide students with a basic introduction of language teaching and cross-cultural awareness through workshop sessions, personal interaction with international students, and observations of TEFL classroom settings.
-The program was created in conjunction with Global Education Office (GEO) for students interested in TEFL, potential study abroad students, and for study-abroad returnees who seek ways to apply their cultural experiences.
+The TEFL Introduction Program offered by the English Language Center (ELC) introduces the foundations of teaching English as a foreign language.
+The program aims to provide students with a basic introduction of language teaching and cross-cultural awareness through workshop sessions, personal interaction with students who have a first language other than English, and observations of TEFL classroom settings.
+The program was created for students interested in TEFL, potential study-abroad students, and study-abroad returnees who seek ways to apply their cultural experiences.

 The core of the program is six 2-hour workshops from 1pm–3pm: